yuwancumian/eget/README.md

 ## Easier wget tools

-A simple command tools, like wget.
+A simple command tools, like wget

 ### Usage